ezbc/ezbc.github.io/_posts/research/2015-09-11-model-analysis-and-pdfs.md

 California.
 Lombardi et al. (2015) shows a peak of about $A_V$ = 1 mag, similar to what we have found.

-## **Model Analysis**

-I have successfully implemented the model fitting in the new monte carlo bootstrap scheme.
-Next post I will present the results of the Krumholz et al.
-(2009) model fitting.